 Dalek Two lost both lights quite quickly and it too had veneer ripped off underneath the gunbox.
 For a while, the coating of underlay on the fender was still intact on both props.

-Six months later, plans were highly advanced for the return of Terry Nation’s creation.
+Six months after the BBC gifted the Daleks to Dr. Barnardo’s, plans were highly advanced for the return of Terry Nation’s creation.
 With the new storyline tackling the occupation of Earth by the Daleks, it required a large invasion force for the production.
 With the budget always tight on the show, talks began between the BBC and Dr Barnardo’s in Ilford to assess the state of the props and determine whether it was practical to temporarily repatriate Dalek Two and Dalek Four into into the Doctor Who family.

 By the time this photo was taken, Dalek Four had had some repair work done to the gunboxes, however the damage to the arm-box veneer had got worse, a patch covering one screw had been torn off, taking the paint with it, and the lower collar had broken loose at the front.
 The prop was also missing its sucker attachments and the underlay on the fender had been removed.
 Various other marks show that the prop has seen a lot of use but it is still perhaps surprising that after six months at the hands of numerous children and adults, the prop is not more severely damaged.

 To this day, Barnardo’s continues to have a presence in the town.
 Orford Place, which is directly behind where the photographer was standing currently has a charity shop for the children’s home.5